neurodata/brainlit/docs/AWS_Credentials_Issues.md

 - [ ] The data volume is hosted on S3 (i.e. the link looks like `s3://your-bucket-name/some-path/some-folder`).
 - [ ] Familiarity with [IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) and [how to create them](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html).
-- [ ] An `AWS_ACCESS_KEY_ID` and an `AWS_SECRET_ACCESS_KEY` with adequate permissions, provided by the system administrator.
+- [ ] An `AWS_ACCESS_KEY_ID` and an `AWS_SECRET_ACCESS_KEY` with adequate permissions, provided by an AWS account administrator.
 Brainlit does not require the IAM user associated with the credentials to have access to the AWS console (i.e. it can be a service account).

 Here is a collection of known issues, along with their troubleshoot guide: